clebert/otus/README.md

 ### [Gene](https://en.wikipedia.org/wiki/Gene)

-A gene represents a concrete property of a candidate solution which can be mutated and altered.
+A gene represents a concrete property of a solution which can be mutated and altered.

 <details>
   <summary>Type definition</summary>